 This is a programming contest, not a coding contest. -- Jefery Roberts, Contest Judge

 The problems will vary in difficulty from fairly straightforward to quite challenging.
+Problems are presented in random order without respect to problem type or difficulty.
 Every problem will require thought: each will need to be read and analyzed, and a solution designed, coded and tested.
 Solving any problem successfully is a significant accomplishment.